DMA-PRIME/DMA-PRIME-dashboard/README.md

 - SC county map and SC zip code map
     - data: https://www.census.gov/cgi-bin/geo/shapefiles/index.php (2023 counties and equivalent and 2023 zip code tabulation areas) - national data as shape files
     - processing: download data, unzip the folder, enter folder.
 Use gdal to transform the shape files to geojson files using the command `ogr2ogr -f GeoJSON [path to dest] [path to .shp file].
 Use -where to filter to state level.
 Use -where STATEFP='45' for county and -where "CAST(ZCTA5CE20 AS SMALLINT) BETWEEN 29000 AND 29999" for zip code.
+        - Using the generated JSON files, select only the necessary fields using `ogr2ogr -f GeoJSON -select "[field1],[field2],[field_n]" [path to dest] [path to input]`.
+For county, select NAME, INTPTLAT, and INTPTLON.
+For ZCTA, select ZCTA5CE20, INTPTLAT20, and INTPTLON20.
     - notes: It is important to be in the unzipped directory as the files accompanying the .shp file contain attribute data that is useful for visualization purposes.
 - State-zip code correlation for filtration: https://www.irs.gov/pub/irs-utl/zip_code_and_state_abbreviations.pdf
 - Hospital information https://sc-department-of-health-and-environmental-control-gis-sc-dhec.hub.arcgis.com/datasets/c6ffe3d1ca2947d3a935f797d2f0d6ec (you can download the GeoJSON directly)